Business Email Sign-off Considerations

 Discretion is critical to relay the status of the relationship.
 For example, you wouldn’t use “I remain yours truly” in business communications.
 However, you would use that closing with someone you admire, like, or want to have a friendly email relationship with.

 Whereas “Regards” is the other end of the scale.
-Very professional, unemotional, and depending on the content of the email, could be perceived as an abrupt closing.
+It is very professional and unemotional and, depending on the content of the email, could be perceived as an abrupt closing.
 I use this sign-off when I don’t have an enjoyable or friendly relationship with the person I communicate with.

 A sign-off that does not match the essence of the email’s text can be perceived as sarcastic or rude.
 For example, I doubt if you were sending a professionally stern email that you would sign off with “Warmly.”